-Wrapping up the costs with the transportation in Denmark 2021, we couldn’t really say that it’s cheap.
+Wrapping up the costs with the transportation in Denmark in 2022, we couldn’t really say that it’s cheap.

 In fact, if we compare the price for a monthly ticket for public transport with the monthly cost for utilities, it’s actually quite expensive.

 So, if you are an employee with a generous salary, that probably won’t be a problem.
 But it’s different for students.

 This is also one of the main reasons why most students prefer either using the bike as the cheapest possible alternative for transportation in Denmark – if they live close-by – or using the train, if their accommodation is located at a 15-30 minutes-drive.

 Last but not least, other expenses that you will most probably be interested in, if you live in Denmark, are the small activities that matter and make your life more beautiful, raising your standards, your energy and emotional/mental health.

 These include going out to the cinema or gym subscriptions.
 Here are some of these prices per month:

 - $14.60 for one cinema ticket per adult

 - $32.50 for monthly high-speed internet subscription